ranchana-k/dataflow-event-streaming/readme.md

 ```
 ## Event Simulation with Locust

-This project includes a simple Locust script (`event_generation/locustfile.py`) to simulate event traffic:

-### How to Use:
-1. Install Locust if you haven't: `pip install locust`
-2. Run Locust: `locust -f event_generation/locustfile.py`
-3. Open the web UI at http://localhost:8089
-4. Set the target host to your deployed Cloud Function URL
-5. Start the test to simulate user events

 ### Notes:
 - The event schema matches the one expected by the Dataflow pipeline